-The Washington Township Schools’ Community Tennis Program was founded fifty-six years ago by Barbara S. Wynne, with the vision that tennis can enhance one’s athletic ability, as well as one’s personal life.
+The Washington Township Schools’ Community Tennis Program was founded fifty-eight years ago by Barbara S. Wynne, with the vision that tennis can enhance one’s athletic ability, as well as one’s personal life.

 In 1964 the program grew from her backyard court to the eight courts at North Central High School.
 As participation and programming of this grassroots program continued to expand, so did the facility.
 Over the course of 50 years, private fundraising and community support created the flagship tennis facility in the Midwest, currently housing 30 full-size courts, 4 Youth Progression courts, and a state-of-the-art tennis house renovation, completed in 2003, when it was named the Barbara S. Wynne Tennis Center, in honor of its founder.

 Our facility serves as the hub for tennis in Indiana and the USTA Midwest Section.
 Annually we host the IHSAA Boy’s and Girl’s State Tournaments, as well as the Indiana High School Coaches Hall of Fame.
 We are home to various different Midwest Championships including, but not limited to, the 16 and under and 18 and under Boy’s and Girl’s Championships, the Adult League Championships, and the Junior Team Tennis Championships.
 We actively participate with CITA to host league play, spring junior clinics, and the Qualifier for the Midwest Level 1 Closed Championships.
 We also are a UTR certified club and host UTR level based tournaments and match play.